futoin/core-js-ri-eventstream/README.md

 <dd><p>DB-specific event discarding.</p>
 <p>It&#39;s assumed to be run against &quot;active&quot; database part as defined in the concept
 to reduce its size after all reliably delivered events are delivered to consumers.</p>
+<p>Event are deleted based on limit_at_once to avoid too large transactions which
+may affect performance of realtime processes and break some DB clusters like Galera.</p>
 </dd>
 <dt><a href="#DBGenService">DBGenService</a></dt>
 <dd><p>Database-specific event generation service</p>